DuckDivers/owl-carousel-2/README.txt

 4. Public Large Desktop View.
 With Featured Image and CTA Link to item.

 == Changelog ==

+= 1.4 =
+Added Lazy Loading as an option to all carousels (enabled by default).
+It is recommended you review your carousels to ensure settings are as you expect.
+Combined and minified front end styles.

 = 1.3.1 =
 Fix image issue on Taxonomy Carousel